dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

 ## Grouping

-By "group by" we are referring to a process involving one or more of the following steps:
+By "group by", we are referring to a process involving one or more of the following steps:

 * Splitting the data into groups based on some criteria.
 * Applying a function to each group independently.